dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 The following two images show the changes made to the template generated *Program.cs* file:

  ![2.2 version](aspnetcore-3.0/_static/2.2host.png)
  ![3.0 version](aspnetcore-3.0/_static/3.0host.png)

 In the preceding images:

 * The ASP.NET Core 2.2 version is shown first.
-The red boxes indicate code that has been removed.
+The red boxes indicate code that has been removed in the 3.0 version.
 * The ASP.NET Core 3.0 version is shown second.
 The green boxes indicate code that has been added.
 The 3.0 version requires `using Microsoft.Extensions.Hosting;`.

+## Hosting EventSourceProvider new request counters

+The Hosting EventSourceProvider (Microsoft.AspNetCore.Hosting) emits the following request counters:

+* `requests-per-second`
+* `total-requests`
+* `current-requests`
+* `failed-requests`

 ## Endpoint routing